EsperoTech/yaade/README.md

 $ docker run -d --restart=always -p 9339:9339 -e YAADE_ADMIN_USERNAME=admin -v yaade:/app/data --name yaade esperotech/yaade:latest
 ```

+The default password is `password`.
+After login go to `⚙️ > Account` and change the password.

 ### 2. 🔧 Extension

 Yaade uses a browser extension as a proxy to enable CORS requests.
-Simply install the extension, open it and input your server URL, eg. `https://yaade.example.com/`.
-From that point, all requests originating from your Yaade browser tabs will be proxied through the extension.
+Install the extension using your browsers extension store.
+Eg. the chrome web store.
+Then open it and input your server URL, eg. `https://yaade.example.com/`.
+From that point all requests originating from your Yaade browser tabs will be proxied through the extension.

 ## 💾 Technology